-A script is a library of flow files which are tied together through runlogic.
+A script is a library of flow files that are tied together through runlogic.
 Netstorm supports running multiple runlogics for a library of flows.
 You can designate a default runlogic for any such collection.

 For running multiple runlogics, you can make “n” number copies of a runlogic and use them in a script by changing the default runlogic.
 This will help in reusing the same script to run different flows.
 You can easily select the runlogic to be used in the test.
-Netstorm engine will execute default runlogic of script.
+Netstorm engine will execute the default runlogic of the script.

 Change the Default Runlogic